Department of Physics

 PHYS 4350G.
 Nuclear and Particle Physics.

 This course covers the theoretical, phenomenological, and experimental foundations of nuclear and particle physics including the fundamental forces, particles, and composites.
 An emphasis will be on the fundamental structure of nucleus (nuclear masses and nuclear sizes), nuclear interactions (alpha, beta, and gamma radiation), Fission, Fusion, beyond nuclear physics (quarks and leptons as basic constituents of matter), brief introduction to the Standard model: electroweak interactions, Higgs boson, QCD and basic nuclear Astrophysics (nucleosynthesis of stellar particles).
-Prerequisite: PHYS 2425 and PHYS 3312 both with grades of "C" or better.
+Prerequisite: PHYS 2326 and PHYS 2126 and PHYS 3312 all with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.